microsoft/spoor/toolchain/compilation_database/README.md

 such as CMake with its `CMAKE_EXPORT_COMPILE_COMMANDS` flag.
 Bazel has no such feature meaning that Spoor must generate its own.

-Spoor's strategy uses a [Bazel action listener][bazel-extra-action] that listens to build events and outputs an intermediate Protocol Buffer for each `CppCompile` mnemonic.
+Spoor's strategy uses a [Bazel action listener][bazel-action-listener] that listens to build events and outputs an intermediate Protocol Buffer for each `CppCompile` mnemonic.
 Each intermediate file contains the command to compile a single source file.
 Next, we aggregate the intermediate files and inject the execution directory which was not available during the previous step.
 Finally,